'Which genius at Goodison let Deulofeu go?' - Watford star lauded after remarkable FA Cup double | Goal.com

 Deulofeu then popped up with a brilliant second, scoring the winner after skipping past Wolves defender Conor Coady before slotting it past John Ruddy in goal.

-With his match-winner, Deulofeu became the seventh player to score a brace in an FA Cup semi-final, and the first since Willian did for Chelsea back against Spurs in April 2017.
+With his match-winner, Deulofeu became the seventh player to score a brace in an FA Cup semi-final, and the first since Willian did for Chelsea against Tottenham in April 2017.

 There were plenty of reactions on social media to the Spaniard's brilliant performance.
 Here are a few of the best.